rickgode/Windows-RotorHazard-Install/README.md

 1. From the RotorHazard Releases page on github, download the "Source code (zip)" file.  https://github.com/RotorHazard/RotorHazard/releases
 2. Unzip the downloaded file into the RotorHazard directory (aka folder) on the computer, overwriting the existing version.
 I suggest C:\Users\{username}\RotorHazard\
 3. Open up windows file explorer and navigate to where you unzipped the RotorHazard server I suggest C:\Users\\{username}\RotorHazard\ directory then click in the address bar and type “cmd” it will open a command prompt in the correct directory.
-4. Activate the Python virtual environment 'venv'
+4. Create a Python virtual environment ('venv') by entering:
 ```
 python -m venv --system-site-packages .venv
 ```
+5. Activate the Python virtual environment 'venv'
 ```
 .venv\Scripts\activate.bat
 ```
-5. Using the command prompt, navigate to the src/server directory.
+6. Using the command prompt, navigate to the src/server directory.
 ```
 cd src\server
 ```

-6. Enter the update command:
+7. Enter the update command:
 ```
 python -m pip install --upgrade --no-cache-dir -r reqsNonPi.txt
 ```
+8. That's it, double click the shortcut you created on your desktop and enjoy!